DmitryPustovit/dmitrypustovit.github.io/_posts/2015-03-14-Pi-Day-Math-Fun.md

 Pi = (4/1) – (4/3) + (4/5) – (4/7) + (4/9) – (4/11) …

 After 500,000 terms the first 5 decimals are correct.

-Try it out:

-<iframe src="http://dmitrypustovit.com/pi/pi1.html" style="border:none"></iframe>

-Next I will be using Nilakantha's series which is similar but converges to the first five decimals much faster.
-It is explain as the flowing:

-Pi = 3 + ( 4 / (2 * 3 * 4) ) - ( 4 / (4 * 5 * 6) ) + ( 4 / (6 * 7 * 8) ) …

-This series converges much faster than the Gregory–Leibniz series.
-It gets the first 5 terms after only 22 terms it converges to the first 5 decimals.

-Try it out:

-<iframe src="http://dmitrypustovit.com/pi/pi2.html" style="border:none"></iframe>